saminulh/shared-articles/Know Your Enemy Podcast - Behind Enemy Lines.md

 * Didn't necessarily think the Republicans will be the vessel for their ideological project.
 Rightly expressed concerns about Eisenhower.
 * The biggest achievement of this movement was focusing into electoral politics and taking over the Republican party.
 For example, they never denounce their fringe (unlike the left)
 * Tanenhaus' claim is that movement conservatism of the 20th century died with the failures of the Bush administration (who was a conservative ideologue) and the ascendance of Obama, who he sees as a Burkean conservative type.
+* Ideologues were okay with Reagan despite his shortcomings, maybe due to charisma and personality
+	* This patience started to wear thin by the 90s and then with Bush
+	* Ends in the Iraq War and the Great Recession
+		* The Cold War was a better theater for their ideas than the War on Terror
+	* They have no answer to all of this at this point
+* Maybe these ideological battles within conservatism didn't really matter and broader phenomena and reactions are what is actually going on
 ### Whitaker Chambers
 * Ex-communist
 * Burkean conscience to the conservative universe